 Local governments may not create or adopt regulations "relating to employment matters."View the law

 New York's Fair Workweek package is made up of four ordinances focused specifically on fast food and retail employers.
 The laws prohibit on-call scheduling for retail employees within 72 hours of the shift starting; ban fast food employers from scheduling shifts with fewer than 11 hours between them (or risk paying $100 to that employee); require fast food employers to provide an estimate of worker's schedules upon hiring; and require fast food employers to provide 14 days notice of their schedules or risk paying a schedule change premium.View the laws

 Currently, employers must provide written work schedules at least seven days in advance, provide a good faith estimate of hours upon hiring and give workers a rest period of at least 10 hours between two shifts or else pay a time-and-a-half rate if the employee opts to work that shift.
 By July 2020, employers must provide work schedules 14 days in advance.View the law

-Employers must provide a good faith estimate of a new employee's work schedule.
+Employers must provide a good faith estimate of a new employee's work schedule, though this requirement will not be in effect until July 1, 2020.
 Notice of schedules must be given 10 days in advance in 2020, and then 14 days in advance starting Jan.
 1, 2021.
 Employers that change the schedule after the advance notice period must pay the affected employees one hour of predictability pay.
 Employees are also entitled to a rest period of at least 9 hours between two shifts or pay $40 to the worker for each shift worked within such a period.View the law

 Local governments are not allowed to adopt or enforce any regulations that impose "a requirement upon an employer pertaining to employee scheduling."View the law